 Melanin in the iris of the eye appears to help protect the back of the eye from damage caused by UV radiation and high-energy visible ("blue") light from sunlight and artificial sources of these rays.

 Regarding connections between eye colour and eye diseases, research has shown darker iris colour is associated with an increased risk of cataract and a reduced risk of ocular uveal melanoma (a form of eye cancer), compared with blue eyes.
-But the same analysis of published studies failed to confirm any association of eye colour with increased risk of age-related macular degeneration (AMD).
+The same analysis of published studies failed to confirm any association of eye colour with increased risk of age-related macular degeneration (AMD).

 Still, because many people with blue eye colour are sensitive to light and may have more risk of damage to their retinas from UV light, most optometrists recommend that people with blue eyes should be extra cautious regarding their exposure to sunlight.
-And because eye damage from UV and blue light appears to be related to your lifetime exposure to these rays, wearing sunglasses that block 100 percent UV and most blue light should begin as soon as possible in childhood.
+As eye damage from UV and possibly blue light appears to be related to your lifetime exposure to these rays, wearing sunglasses that block 100 percent UV and most blue light should begin as soon as possible in childhood.

-Also, adding an anti-reflective coating to photochromic lenses gives you the best vision and comfort in all lighting conditions (including driving at night) while showcasing your blue eyes with reflection-free lenses.
-AR coating is recommended for all types of glasses lenses — including single vision, bifocal and progressive lenses — to eliminate distracting reflections and allow people to see the beauty and expressiveness of your eyes.
+Also, adding an anti-reflection coating to photochromic lenses gives you the best vision and comfort in all lighting conditions (including driving at night) while showcasing your blue eyes with reflection-free lenses.
+AR coating is recommended for all types of lenses — including single vision, bifocal and progressive lenses — to eliminate distracting reflections and allow people to see the beauty and expressiveness of your eyes.

-A final note about blue eyes you might find interesting: Research suggests that having blue eyes may increase your risk of alcohol dependency if you are a drinker.
+A final note about blue eyes you might find interesting: research suggests that having blue eyes may increase your risk of alcohol dependency if you are a drinker.
 A study of European Americans with blue eyes found people with these characteristics had up to 83 percent higher odds of becoming dependent on alcohol, compared with matched controls who had darker eye colour.